jtleek/firstpaper/README.md

 Learn how to write papers in a very clear and simple style.
 Whenever you can write in plain English and make the approach you are using understandable and clear.
 This can (sometimes) make it harder to get your papers into journals.
 But simple, clear language leads to much higher use/reading/citation/impact of your work.

 I learned by mimicking the styles of other people.
-Examples of great writers are: [John Storey](http://www.genomine.org/),  [Nancy Reid](http://www.utstat.utoronto.ca/reid/), [Shirley Liu](http://liulab.dfci.harvard.edu/),[Brad Efron](http://statweb.stanford.edu/~ckirby/brad/), and [Robert May](https://scholar.google.com/citations?user=ScXat-4AAAAJ), but there are a lot of other people that you can learn from.
+Examples of great writers are: [John Storey](http://www.genomine.org/),  [Nancy Reid](http://www.utstat.utoronto.ca/reid/), [Shirley Liu](http://liulab.dfci.harvard.edu/), [Brad Efron](http://statweb.stanford.edu/~ckirby/brad/), and [Robert May](https://scholar.google.com/citations?user=ScXat-4AAAAJ), but there are a lot of other people that you can learn from.
 As with any writing, the more you read, the better a writer you will be.

 I also find the [Hemmingway App](http://www.hemingwayapp.com/) a good way to keep my writing simple.